KAIST-Visual-AI-Group/CS479-Assignment-3DGS/README.md

 | 0.0481 | 28.9258 | 0.9473 |

 > :bulb: **For details on grading, refer to section [Evaluation Criteria](#evaluation-criteria).**

-### (Optional) Task 5.
-Train NeRF with Your Own Data

-Instead of using the provided dataset, capture your surrounding environment and use the data for training.
-[COLMAP](https://github.com/colmap/colmap) might be useful when computing the relative camera poses.

 ## What to Submit